Prime Rate

 The emotional response to money trouble often causes more damage than the setback itself.
 People abandon their budgets entirely.
 They stop contributing to retirement accounts.
 They rack up credit card debt out of frustration.
 These reactions turn a temporary problem into a long-term one.
 Recognizing this pattern is the first step toward breaking it.

 Financial resilience isn’t about avoiding problems.
 It’s about bouncing back with intention.
 Think of your financial plan as a GPS.
 A wrong turn doesn’t delete the destination.
 It just recalculates the route.
 That mindset shift matters more than most people realize.
+The American Psychological Association’s annual Stress in America survey consistently ranks money as the top stressor for U.S. adults — which means the emotional dimension of financial setbacks is not a personal weakness, it’s a documented, universal human response.

 One Month Is Not a Trend